BijanSeif/OpenSRANE_Documentation/source/user/ModelingCommands/PlantUnits-spk.rst

 PlantUnits Subpackage
 *********************

 Very Important subpackage that is responsible to define the plant unit objects and assign their properties and defined related objects to them.
-The availabel commands of this subpackage are described in the following:
+The available commands of this subpackage are described in the following:

 .. toctree::